Crossgate Community Partnership

 Crossgate Community Partnership is a forum for the people of the Crossgate area of Durham to work together to conserve and improve its environment and amenities, and to promote a strong, safe, healthy, and balanced community.

-We meet monthly, in the North Road Methodist Church, alternating between the first Monday and first Tuesday in the month; our next meeting will be on Tuesday 6 March at 7.45 pm.
+We meet monthly, in the North Road Methodist Church, alternating between the first Monday and first Tuesday in the month; our next meeting will be on Monday 9 April (2nd April is Easter Monday) at 7.45 pm.
 Anybody and everybody who lives in the area is welcome to attend our meetings.
-The minutes of our AGM and February meeting are now available for you to read online; if you can also print off a copy and bring them to the meeting with you, this will reduce the load on others.
+The minutes of our March meeting are now available for you to read online; if you can also print off a copy and bring them to the meeting with you, this will reduce the load on others.

 Our AGM in February 2018 appointed the following trustees for the coming year: Liz Brown, Roger Cornwell, Alan Doig, Ann Evans, Simon Priestley and Simon Squires.